timrumpf/Kinesis/documentation/project_setup.md

 ### Hardware

-- PC running VVVV and Max Msp (has to be Windows)
+- PC (decent Graphics Card) running VVVV and Max Msp (has to be Windows)
 - Projector
 - Speakers
 - Microsoft Kinect ONE (= 2nd Generation)